Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 - It has a vague or non-existent privacy policy.

-- It requests excessive permissions (like access to your history).
+- It requests excessive permissions (like access to your browsing history).

 - There is no clear company or developer listed.